jarvis-assistant-ai/jarvis-assistant-ai.github.io/index.md

 ---

-*"Jarvis AI has become an indispensable part of my daily life, helping me manage everything from my schedule to my health, all while keeping my data private and secure."*
+*"Alpha AI has become an indispensable part of my daily life, helping me manage everything from my schedule to my health, all while keeping my data private and secure."*
 — Dr. Sarah Chen, Technology Executive

 ---